microcks/microcks.io/content/documentation/using/advanced.md

 ]
 ```

-> Operation parameters constraints are saved into Microcks database and not replaced by a new importation of your Service or API definition.
+> Operation parameter constraints are saved into Microcks database and not replaced by a new import of your Service or API definition.
 They can be independently set and updated using the [Microcks APIs](../automating/api/).

 ## Override default headers during tests